oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-Operations/helidon-operations.md

 application:list_all_stock_meter_fifteen_min_rate_per_second 0.005264116322948982
 ```

-### Combining counters, metrics, times and so on
+### Combining counters, metrics, timers and so on
 You can have multiple annotations on your class / methods as you've just seen, but be careful that you don't get naming collisions, if you do your program will likely fail to start.

-By default any of `@Metric`, `@Timed`, `@Counted` etc. will use a name that's depending on the class / method name, it does **not** append the type of thing it's looking for.
+By default any of `@Metric`, `@Timed`, `@Counted` etc. will use a name that's depending on the class / method name, it does **not** append the type of thing it's actually measuring.
 So if you had `@Counted` on the class and `@Timed` a class (or `@Counted` and `@Timed` on a particular method) then there would be a naming clash between the two of them.
 It's best to get into the habit of naming these, and putting the type in the name.
 Then you also get the additional benefit of being able to easily extract it using the metrics url like `http://localhost:9080/metrics/application/listAllStockMeter`

 ### End of the lab